 Description of Data: The data on the ethnicity of the graduates shows the predominance of the graduates belonging to 'Other' ethnicity when compared to Educationally Disadvantaged Janajati (EDJ) and Madhesi ethnicities.
-Out of 90 graduates, 81were from 'Other' ethnicity while only one was from Madhesi ,7 were from EDJ ethnicities and only one belonged to Dalit.
+Out of 60 graduates, 57 were from 'Other' ethnicity while only one was from Madhesi and two were from EDJ ethnicities.
 The ratio of the ethnic background of the graduates is almost similar across all degrees like BA, BBS, and BSc.
 CSIT and MA.

-Table 2 Ethnicity of Graduates
+Ethnicity of Graduates